Why a Paralegal?

-I often get asked the question: What exactly is a paralegal?
-What can they do?
-And how are they different from a lawyer?
-So here’s a little bit of history for you.
+Denise often gets asked the question: What exactly is a paralegal?
+What can we do?
+And how are we different than a lawyer?
+Below are the answers to your questions.

 What is a paralegal?

-When I tell people I’m a paralegal, they ask if I’m like Rachael from Suits.
-A paralegal can act as the right hand of a lawyer in a law firm, but we can also stand on our own two feet and carry on our own practices.
+The Law Society of Ontario regulated paralegals back in 2007.
+A paralegal can act as the right hand of a lawyer in a law firm, but they can also stand on their own two feet and carry on their own practices.

-Paralegals are licensed legal professionals, who are trained to handle minor legal matters.
-We are credited, require insurance, and are regulated by the same professional code of conduct that lawyers are.
+Paralegals are licensed legal professionals, who are educated to handle legal matters independently, require insurance, and are regulated by the same professional code of conduct that lawyers are.

 How are we different from a lawyer?

-So the next time you have a need for a lawyer, consider if it may be a job that would be better suited for a paralegal.
-If you have any further questions, feel free to give me a call.
-I offer free 30-minute phone consultations.
+To add to this, many lawyers will refer to paralegals when confronted with paralegal services.
+So, the next time you have a need for a lawyer, consider if it may be a job that would be better suited for a paralegal.